-Alien plants also known as exotic, non-native, or nonindigenous plants, are species intentionally or accidentally introduced by human activity into a region in which they did not evolve.
-Many alien species are well known and economically important in agriculture and horticulture, such as wheat, soybeans, and tulips.
-Alien species, whether plant or animal, often do not become established outside of cultivation and, if they do, they usually have few impacts on natural communities.
+Invasive plants are species intentionally or accidentally introduced by human activity into a region in which they did not evolve and cause harm to natural resources, economic activity or humans.
+Many introduced species are well known and economically important in agriculture and horticulture, such as wheat, soybeans and tulips.
+Introduced species, whether plant or animal, often do not become established outside of cultivation and, if they do, they usually have few impacts on natural communities.

-An invasive plant infestation is like a slow motion explosion, which, if left unchecked, may severely alter a site's natural, economic, aesthetic, and other cultural values.
-Management of invasive species while maintaining these values can appear to be a complicated and unending task.
+An invasive plant infestation is like a slow-motion explosion, which left unchecked may severely alter a site's natural beauty and economic contributions.
+Management of invasive species can appear to be a complicated and unending task.
 For this reason, planning and prioritizing are crucial.
-By articulating clear goals, gathering the best available information, and prioritizing actions based on the significance of an infestation's impacts and feasibility of control, land managers can identify how their time, effort, and money can most effectively be applied.
-Invasive species present a difficult challenge with no quick and easy solutions.
-Many unknowns exist regarding control methods and their efficacy, in addition to limited budgets for managing invasive plants.
-Sometimes, the best course of action may be to do nothing.
+Land managers can determine how their resources can be best applied by articulating clear goals, gathering the best available information and prioritizing actions based on the significance of an infestation's impacts and the feasibility of control.